Home » NEM (XEM)

 Features

 NEM is created based on a completely new code base written in Java.
-Instead of the common proof-of-work algorithm, NEM has used the proof-of-importance algorithm, shortly, POI.
+Instead of the common proof-of-work algorithm, NEM has used the proof-of-importance algorithm, or POI.

 This algorithm works by measuring the importance of the users.
 Simply speaking, the number of transactions made to and from the wallet acts as the scale of importance.
-Therefore POI motivates users to make more transactions then stocking coins as more transactions add more value unlike other algorithms like proof-of-stake (POS) where a good figure of coins is required to create a block.
+Therefore, POI motivates users to make more transactions than stocking coins, as more transactions add more value, unlike other algorithms like proof-of-stake (POS) where a good figure of coins is required to create a block.

 Theoretically, 899,999 accounts with non-zero importance score can be possible as the total amount of supply is 8,999,999,999 XEM.
 But in reality, this number is not expected to be reached as all account does not carry the equal amount of XEM.

-There is another feature called delegate harvesting by which, one is allowed to harvest on behalf of other.
-Delivery of fees to the right account is ensured by NEM in this aspect.
+There is another feature called delegate harvesting, by which, one is allowed to harvest on behalf of others.
+In this regard, NEM ensures delivery of fees to the appropriate account.

 Multisig (short form of multisignature) technology is one of the advanced features.
 NEM implements m out of n signatures, provided m≤n which means, a transaction is allowed to be added to the blockchain when it is signed by m signatories out of n. that is, a single transaction of a wallet is checked by multiple wallet holders.